MIDI Show Control

-MIDI Show Control (MSC), is a real-time System Exclusive extension of the international Musical Instrument Digital Interface (MIDI) standard.
+MIDI Show Control (MSC), is a real-time System Exclusive extension of the Musical Instrument Digital Interface (MIDI) standard.
 MSC enables all types of entertainment equipment to communicate with each other through the process of show control.

-The MIDI Show Control protocol is a technical standard ratified by the MIDI Manufacturers Association in 1991 which allows entertainment control devices to talk with each other and with computers to perform show control functions in live and prerecorded entertainment applications.
-Just like musical MIDI, MSC does not transmit the actual show media - it simply transmits digital information about a multimedia performance.
+The MIDI Show Control protocol is a technical standard ratified by the MIDI Manufacturers Association in 1991, which allows entertainment control devices to talk with each other and with computers to perform show control functions in live and prerecorded entertainment applications.
+Just like musical MIDI, MSC does not transmit the actual show media – it simply transmits real-time digital information about a multimedia performance.

 How MSC works

-When any cue is called by a user (typically a stage manager) and/or preprogrammed timeline in a show control software application, the show controller transmits one or more MSC messages from its 'MIDI Out' port.
+When any cue is called by a user (typically a stage manager) or preprogrammed timeline in a show control software application, the show controller transmits one or more MSC messages from its MIDI out port.
 A typical MSC message sequence is: